-The National Grocers Association (NGA), an original plaintiff in the Visa and Mastercard class action suit first filed in 2005, has stated serious concerns about the proposed settlement.
+The National Grocers Association (NGA), an original plaintiff in the Visa and Mastercard class action suit filed in 2005, has expressed concerns about the proposed settlement.

 While NGA is reviewing the text of the proposal filed Nov.
-10, it is concerned the revised deal fails to address the underlying problem of anticompetitive price-setting in the credit card industry.
+10, it noted the revised deal fails to address the underlying problem of anticompetitive price-setting in the credit card industry.

-NGA continues to advocate for meaningful reform that introduces genuine competition and lowers costs for merchants and consumers.
-Meaningful progress will come from ending the price-fixing of interchange fees and from Congress reintroducing and passing the bipartisan Credit Card Competition Act, which would foster issuer-level competition and give retailers an actual choice in how payments are routed and processed.
+NGA continues to advocate for reform that introduces genuine competition and lowers costs for merchants and consumers.
+Meaningful progress will come from ending the price-fixing of interchange fees and from Congress reintroducing and passing the bipartisan Credit Card Competition Act, which would foster issuer-level competition and give retailers a choice in how payments are routed and processed.

 “Independent grocers and their customers deserve genuine reform, not short-term concessions,” Jones said.
 “NGA has been at the forefront of this issue for over two decades, and we will always oppose weak settlements like this that fail to restore fair competition and deliver real relief for community grocers and working families.”